 A Long Weekend in Three Provinces in Upper Northeast Thailand

 The Northeast, an area which is referred as Pak Isan, covers an area of more than 170,000 square kilometres and is made up of nineteen provinces.
-It has Thailand’s highest population destiny, and spreads over a plateau bounded on the north and east by the Mekong River which separates Thailand from Laos, on the south by the Dong Rak mountains which form the frontier with Cambodia, and on the west by the mountains through the valley of the Mae Nam Pasak which flows to the south.
+It has Thailand’s highest population density and spreads over a plateau, bounded on the north and east by the Mekong River, which separates Thailand from Laos, on the south by the Dong Rak mountains, which form the frontier with Cambodia, and on the west by the mountains through the valley of the Mae Nam Pasak which flows to the south.
 The rivers in this area flow towards the Mekong, the principal tributary being the Mae Nam Mun which rises above Phimai and goes in a southeasterly direction to pass through the principal center of Ubon Ratchathani.
 The word Isan probable derives from Ishara, a manifestation of the God Shiva.
 The rich artistic heritage of Isan is gaining better recognition both nationally and internally as recent studies shed more light on the complex religious and cultural influences which have shaped its evolution.

 The Society is arranging an excursion to visit three adjacent provinces along Mekong river in the upper Isan; Nong Khai, Bueng Kan, and Nakhon Phanom.
 Each of them has its own charming background both in natural and historical ways.
 “Hin Sam Wan or Three Whale Rocks”, the featured picture will be one of the highlights of the trip.
 From the vantage point atop these “whales”, you can see the beaches of the Mekong, the mountains in Pakkading district of the Lao People’s Democratic Republic, and Phu Wua Forest.

 Khun Euayporn Kerdchouay, Senior Consultant of The Siam Society